BlueLinks/Content-Creator-Interaction/readme.md

 ## Graph.png

-Here is where the graph produced after running [main.py](main.py) is stored
+Here is where the graph produced after running [main.py](main.py) is stored.